Skip to content

 #</IfModule>

-Now, if you go to the your application's url with http, you should be redirected to HTTTS.
+Now, if you go to the your application's url with http, you should be redirected to HTTPS.

 Tips